 Significantly, this killing also evoked the killing of a fleeing young female prisoner-played by Virginia Leith-by the possibly Disney linked Sidney in FEAR AND DESIRE.
 A grimly fitting evocation, as Kubrick then allowed Joker to march off into the night with his head held high with his TZ disaster scarred but now equally liberated band of film artist brothers like they once marched on the parade square in basic training, all ironically singing the Mickey Mouse Club theme.
 A tragicomic sight that implied, in the end, the sarcastic and caustic conviction of Kubrick that the ‘shattered’ film artists of New Hollywood would head off to create Disney-style movie tie-in merchandise filmmercials for their Hollywood studio puppet masters once the TZ trial was over in 1987, as unquestionably and uncomplainingly as the soldiers in the film fought in Vietnam for their military puppet masters in Washington.
 Thus, FULL METAL JACKET ended on a familiar implicitly outraged note in the film art of Kubrick, for the ironic ending evoked the equally unquestioning ranks of legionnaires under the command of Crassus arranging themselves for battle against Spartacus and his army of rebellious gladiators and slaves at the end of SPARTACUS, the nightmarishly unquestioning obedience of Major Kong and the rest of the doomed crew of the lone unrecalled B-52 bomber of DR. STRANGELOVE and the equally unquestioning ranks of Irish raised British redcoats marching into volleys of French rifle fire in a skirmish in the Seven Years War in BARRY LYNDON.
 And the ants went marching one by one, indeed.

-Soon the Harfords arrived at a Christmas party at the larger and even more well appointed apartment of Victor Ziegler-his name evoking Vic Morrow but implicitly linked to Allen, and played by Sydney Pollack-and his wife, Illona-played by Leslie Lowe.
-This creepy Christmas party not only evoked the Roaring Twenties New Year’s Eve party in the Gold Room at the Overlook Hotel-complete with formal bartenders-in THE SHINING, but also reaffirmed the film’s implicit interest in Lynch.
+Kubrick implicitly reaffirmed that he was dwelling on his entire oeuvre soon after meeting Alice and Bill dressing and then leaving their painting filled apartment-most of them by Christiane and Katharine Kubrick-for a Christmas party hosted by at the larger and even more well appointed apartment of Victor Ziegler-his name evoking Vic Morrow but resembling and implicitly linked to Allen, and played by Sydney Pollack-and his wife, Illona-played by Leslie Lowe.
+For this creepy Christmas party evoked the Roaring Twenties New Year’s Eve party in the Gold Room at the Overlook Hotel-complete with formal bartenders-in THE SHINING.
+Curiously, this Christmas party also reaffirmed the film’s implicit interest in Lynch.
 For the pianist in the party’s jazz orchestra, Nick Nightingale-played by Todd Field-resembled Lynch and had a surname that evoked the allegorical and Julee Cruise sung Lynch and Angelo Badalamenti song, ‘The Nightingale’ (1990), in the twilit and allegorical Lynch telemoving painting series, TWIN PEAKS (1990-91), which saw Kubrick implicitly linked to Victoria Catlin’s infamous Blackie O’Reilly, madam of the notorious Canadian brothel, One-Eyed Jacks, for its name evoked an allegorical Marlon Brando film, ONE-EYED JACKS (1961), that was almost created by Kubrick.
 A significant evocation, setting us up for a brothel evoking encounter to come.

 Curiously, sexual encounters also almost occurred at the Ziegler gathering.
 For Alice was hit on and almost led away for a sexual encounter by the handsome, persistent, suave and Martin Scorsese resembling and implicitly linked attendee, Sandor Szavost-played by Sky Dumont-while Bill was also hit on and almost led away for a sexual encounter by the two beautiful, young, equally persistent and Elizabeth Hurley and Julianne Moore resembling models, Nuala and Louise-played by Stewart Thorndike and Taylor Gayle, respectively.
 However, while tempted, both Alice and Bill remained faithful to each other, and turned down the offers.
 Not so Ziegler, for he was discovered to have been fooling around upstairs with a beautiful, young and showgirl evoking woman named Amanda ‘Mandy’ Curran-played by Julienne Davis-in the equally spacious and well appointed Ziegler bathroom when Dr. Harford was called away from the arms of the disappointed ladies to attend to Curran’s drug overdose.